Designation:

 A6M5b

-Additional armament, some fire protection for the fuel tanks and some armor protection for the pilot.
+Additional armament, some fire protection for the fuel tanks and some armour protection for the pilot.
 One of the fuselage-mounted 7.7-mm Type 97 machine guns was replaced by a 13.2-mm Type 3 machine gun.

 A6M5c

 Two additional 13.2-mm machine guns were installed in the wings outboard of the cannon.
-The fuselage-mounted 13.2-mm machine gun was retained, but the smaller-caliber 7.7-mm fuselage-mounted gun was deleted.
+The fuselage-mounted 13.2-mm machine gun was retained, but the smaller-calibre 7.7-mm fuselage-mounted gun was deleted.
 An armor plate was mounted behind the pilot’s seat to provide some protection against attacks from the rear.
 Wing racks were provided for unguided air-to-air rockets.

 A6M6c

-Powered by the water-methanol boosted Sakae 31 engine
+Powered by the water-methanol boosted Sakae 31 engine.

 A6M7 dive bomber